 Not a spelling mistake!
 Waulking (in Gaelic luadh) is the technique of finishing the newly-woven tweed by soaking it and thumping it rhythmically to shrink and soften it - all done by hand in the old days.
 The songs served to keep the rhythm and lighten the work.

-When Harris Tweed comes off the loom it is stiff and harsh, and the weave is quite loose.
+When Harris Tweed comes off the loom it is stiff and rough, and the weave is quite loose.
 Waulking thickens and softens it.
 Nowadays, of course, this is done by machinery, but formerly everything was done by hand - or even feet!
 We have never tried to do a foot-waulking - yet!

 The cloth was soaked in what we call "household ammonia" (stale urine!)
 This useful chemical, known in Gaelic as maistir, helped make the dyes fast, and to soften the cloth.
 (We must admit: our performances are not competely authentic - we don't use maistir!)